New Business Normal Ventures Will Mutate

 The System Will Change

 The self-centered nature of the leaders of too many large scale businesses is letting down the whole show.
-However they are serving as a significant example why the economy ‘the way it was’, will have to change after a gradual return to being ‘open for business’.
-The pandemic has shown many examples of greed, even during this time of stress and distress.
+However they are serving as a significant example why the economy ‘the way it was’, will have to change.
+The pandemic showed many examples of greed, even during the time of stress and distress.

 New Normal Business Will Embody Stakeholder Capitalism

 New and recently created ventures will not question their own interdependence with all their stakeholders.
-Our pandemic experience has been tough, and has demanded compassion with resilience in many different ways, both personally and in the community.
-The rewriting of the rules of business is a constant process, and right now (May 2020) the rewriting is accelerating.
+The pandemic experience was tough, and demanded compassion with resilience in many different ways, both personally and in the community.
+The rewriting of the rules of business is a constant process.

 New business normal will include healthcare coverage for all employees, until the US achieves a single payer healthcare system; paid sick leave; investment in clean technologies; commitment to the disadvantaged, starting with raising the minimum wage—regularly.
 These are but examples of what stakeholder capitalism means.
 There were many derisive critics of stakeholder capitalism until early this year, pre-pandemic.
 Such critics are remarkable quiet now.

-Happily we will find stakeholders, including founders and shareholders, to be ready collaborators in a new way of being in the business world where collaborative interdependence must be the order of the future.
+Happily we will find stakeholders, including founders and shareholders in their startups, to be ready collaborators in a new way of being in the business world where collaborative interdependence will be the order of the future.
 Milton Friedman must be squirming in his grave.
 Maximizing Shareholder Value (MSV) will be angrily forgotten; Benefit Corporations will be the norm, and B Corp certification will be the aim of all new ventures.
-“It’s time we get serious about writing a new chapter on capitalism, before it’s too late.4″
+“It’s time we get serious about writing a new chapter on capitalism, before it’s too late.4″ In his 2024 book entitled, Growth: A History and a Reckoning, Daniel Susskind writes, “The most damning argument for the folly of mixing up growth with and capitalism is recent economic history.”

-- As an example, the CEO of the ‘charitable’ hospital group, Ascension Health (151 hospitals), was paid $59.1 million in the four years 2014-17, an average of $14.8 million for each year.
+3. As an example, the CEO of the ‘charitable’ hospital group, Ascension Health (151 hospitals), was paid $59.1 million in the four years 2014-17, an average of $14.8 million for each year.
 Contrast that with the average Registered Nurse pay of $40-80 thousand a year in the same organization.
-As another example, the world’s largest airline, American Airlines CEO made about 195 times the company’s median pay for employees in 2018.
+As another example, the world’s largest airline, American Airlines CEO maes about 191 times the company’s median pay for employees.